legophil101/Text-to-Morse-Converter/README.md

 - Combines text processing, GUI design, and audio feedback.
 - Demonstrates thoughtful error handling and user-centric design.
 - Shows ability to integrate multiple Python modules (`tkinter`, `winsound`, `time`) into a cohesive application.
-- Portfolio-worthy because it balances functionality, interactivity, and polish.
+- This project demonstrates a balance of functionality, interactivity, and polish.
+- Building this project strengthened my understanding of dictionaries, event-driven GUI programming, and separating logic from interface code.

 ## Potential Enhancements
 - Adjustable beep speed and frequency for custom Morse code playback.